Materials-Consortia/OPTIMADE/optimade.rst

     If the field is omitted or :val:`null`, it means the same thing as :val:`false`.

   - :field:`available_slice`: Dictionary or :val:`null`.
-    This field describes a `slice object`_ where there MAY be non-null values in the data.
+    This field describes a `slice object`_.
-    By including this field, the server certifies that there are only :val:`null` values outside this slice.
+    By including this field, the server certifies that there MUST only be :val:`null` values outside this slice.
+    Inside the slice there MAY be any combination of null and non-null values.
     If not provided, or equal to :val:`null` or an empty dictionary, the client cannot make any assumptions about what part of the array contains :val:`null` values.

     Examples: